predictive-technology-laboratory/sensus/DocFX/articles/adaptive-sensing.md

 then sensing control continues unabated until the next completion check occurs.
 This parameter governs how long Sensus should wait between each completion check.

+Sensus supports two mechanisms for incorporating sensing agents into a study.
+The first involves writing software (in C#) to define the sensing agent.
+The second involves defining the agent in a JSON-based specification language.
+The following sections provide more information about these two alternatives.

-## Android
+## Software-Defined Sensing Agents

-### Sensing Agent Plug-Ins
+### Android
-On Android, Sensus supports a plug-in architecture for modules (or agents) that control Sensing configuration.
+On Android, Sensus supports a plug-in architecture for software-defined sensing agents.
 This architecture is intended to support research into adaptive sensing by providing a simple interface through which researchers can deploy agents that implement specific adaptation approaches.

-### Implementing and Deploying a Sensing Agent Plug-In
-Follow the steps below to implement and deploy a sensing agent within your Sensus study.
+Follow the steps below to implement and deploy an Android sensing agent.

 1. Create a new Android Class Library project in Visual Studio.
 In Visual Studio for Mac, the following image shows the correct selection: